-10. Proposal: To introduced a permitted development right to change redundant agricultural buildings to housing without planning permission, subject to limits on size and numbers and prior approval on design and layout, transport and highways impact, contamination and flooding.
+11. Proposal: To introduced a permitted development right to change redundant agricultural buildings to housing without planning permission, subject to limits on size and numbers and prior approval on design and layout, transport and highways impact, contamination and flooding.
 The existing permitted development rights to construct new agricultural buildings within the same landholding would not apply within a period of 10 years after the residential conversion took place.

-Comment: Officers do not propose to comment on these proposals as they would not affect Norwich as a predominantly urban authority.
+Comment: No comment is proposed on these proposals as they would not affect Norwich as a predominantly urban authority.

-11. Proposal: To introduced a permitted development right to change the use of offices (use class B1), hotels (C1), residential institutions (C2), secure institutions (C2A) and leisure uses (D2) to registered children's nurseries providing early years childcare.
+12. Proposal: To introduce a permitted development right to change the use of offices (use class B1), hotels (C1), residential institutions (C2), secure institutions (C2A) and leisure uses (D2) to registered children's nurseries providing early years childcare.
 Such proposals would be subject to the same prior approval tests as those applying to state funded schools provided through change of use of these categories of premises, which became permitted development by virtue of the changes to planning regulations in May 2013.
 The relevant prior approval tests are noise, highway and transportation impact and contamination.
 Building work associated with the change of use would also become permitted development.

-Comment: Officers are sceptical about the merits of this move.
-We acknowledge the theoretical benefits of this proposal in terms of increasing opportunities for childcare.
-However, experience in Norwich shows that nurseries and other such childcare facilities attract a high number of car trips and lead to significant problems of traffic congestion and vehicular conflict during morning and afternoon peaks.
+Comment: Although the theoretical benefits of this proposal in terms of increasing opportunities for childcare are acknowledged there is concern that these benefits may be outweighed by risks to child safety.
+Experience in Norwich shows that nurseries and other such childcare facilities attract high numbers of car trips and lead to significant problems of traffic congestion and vehicular conflict during morning and afternoon peaks.
 This is felt more strongly when such additional peak trip movements occur in busy and already heavily congested residential and mixed use areas.
 Since the permitted changes would now extend to offices, there would be few safeguards to prevent childcare nurseries being set up in former offices on industrial estates, for example.
-The prior approval process associated with these changes is not sufficiently robust and has not been adequately tested in relation to those changes of use already permitted by the 2013 order.
-We consider in particular that the tests in relation to "transportation and highways impacts" are concerned mainly with the overall impact of a proposal on traffic on the local highway network and not necessarily with maintaining highway and pedestrian safety in and around the site (especially the safety of young children, which would be a key issue here).
-We also feel that the lack of any opportunity to assess flood risk through the prior approval process for permitted changes to schools already introduced and changes to nurseries now proposed is a major anomaly.
-In certain circumstances schools and nurseries provided through the new change of use rights could result in the increased exposure of children and other users to flood risk compared to a previous lower density use - and there would be no opportunity at any point to assess and mitigate those risks through planning powers..
-We would urge the government to refrain from extending these provisions to childcare facilities until any adverse impact of the 2013 changes have been properly assessed.
+The proposed prior approval process associated with these changes is not sufficiently robust and has not been adequately tested in relation to those changes of use already permitted by the 2013 order.
+There is concern in particular that the tests in relation to "transportation and highways impacts" are concerned mainly with the overall impact of a proposal on traffic on the local highway network and not necessarily with maintaining highway and pedestrian safety in and around the site (especially the safety of young children, which would be a key issue here).
+The lack of any opportunity to assess flood risk through the prior approval process for changes to nurseries now proposed and permitted changes to schools already introduced is a major anomaly.
+In certain circumstances schools and nurseries provided through the new change of use rights could result in the increased exposure of children and other users to flood risk compared to a previous lower density use - and there would be no opportunity at any point to assess and mitigate those risks through planning powers.
+It is suggested that the government should refrain from extending these provisions to childcare facilities until the impacts of the 2013 changes have been properly assessed.